The Mist (novella): Plot

 When David, Billy, Ollie, Amanda and a few other survivors attempt to escape to David's car, they are confronted by Mrs. Carmody, who calls on the crowd to offer Billy and Amanda as sacrifices.
-Ollie shoots Mrs. Carmody, who with her final words tells David's group "You will all die out there."
-With their leader dead, the "congregation" dissolves in confusion.
+Ollie shoots and kills Mrs. Carmody, and her "congregation" dissolves in confusion.
 En route to the car, Ollie and one other survivor are killed, while another flees back to the store.
-The rest attempt to reach David's house to determine the fate of his wife, but the driveway is hopelessly blocked with fallen trees.
-They drive south through a devastated and mist-shrouded New England, witnessing further signs of catastrophe and more creatures of unknown origin.
-While stopped for the night, David searches the radio bands and, through the mist's interference, possibly hears someone say "Hartford", giving him a last shred of hope.
+The rest attempt to reach David's house to determine Stephanie's fate, but the driveway is hopelessly blocked by fallen trees.
+They drive south through a devastated and mist-shrouded New England, witnessing further signs of catastrophe and more mysterious creatures.
+While stopped for the night at an abandoned Howard Johnson's, David searches the radio bands and, through the mist's interference, possibly hears someone say "Hartford," giving him a last shred of hope.

 Influences

 King, in the Notes section in Skeleton Crew, says The Mist was inspired by a real-life experience, when a massive thunderstorm much like the one that opens the story occurred where King lived at the time.
 The day after the storm, he went to a local supermarket with his son.
 While looking for hot dog buns, King imagined a "big prehistoric flying reptile" flapping around in the store.
 By the time the two were in line to pay for their purchases, King had the basis for his story: survivors trapped in a supermarket surrounded by unknown creatures.

 While experiencing the unusual spring weather which precedes the storm, some characters make reference to the real-life Great Blizzard of 1888, which devastated much of the northeastern United States.